devgeniem/dustpress-js/README.md

 ## Install

-Recommended installation to WP project is through composer:
+Recommended installation to a WordPress project is through composer:
 ```
 $ composer require devgeniem/dustpress-js
 ```